HimoriK/book/src/ch04-03-slices.md

 {{#include ../listings/ch04-understanding-ownership/no-listing-19-slice-error/output.txt}}
 ```

-Recall from the borrowing rules that if we have an immutable reference to
-something, we cannot also take a mutable reference.
+If we have an immutable reference, we can't also take a mutable reference.
 Because `clear` needs to
 truncate the `String`, it needs to get a mutable reference.
 The `println!`
 after the call to `clear` uses the reference in `word`, so the immutable
 reference must still be active at that point.
 Rust disallows the mutable
 reference in `clear` and the immutable reference in `word` from existing at the
 same time, and compilation fails.
-Not only has Rust made our API easier to use,
-but it has also eliminated an entire class of errors at compile time!

 <!-- Old heading.
 Do not remove or links may break. -->
 <a id="string-literals-are-slices"></a>